top of page

 Fostering a Lifelong Love of Music at Franklin and Washington Elementary Schools

 If you’ve ever heard a joyful melody drifting down the halls at Franklin or Washington Elementary, chances are René Canto-Adams is behind it.
-As a dedicated music teacher for both schools, René brings not only years of musical training and teaching experience, but also a deep passion for helping young students discover the joy of making music.
+As a dedicated music teacher for both schools, Canto-Adams brings not only years of musical training and teaching experience, but also a deep passion for helping young students discover the joy of making music.

-Before coming to Burlingame, René taught middle and high school music in the South Bay.
+Before coming to Burlingame, Canto-Adams taught middle and high school music in the South Bay.
 It’s the strength and spirit of our local schools that made him want to plant roots here.
 “The size and quality of Burlingame’s music programs are really special,” he said.

 “It’s rare for districts our size to provide certificated music instruction to all students from TK through fifth grade, as well as such a wide range of electives in middle school.
-That’s a reflection of how deeply the community values the arts.”
+That’s a reflection of how deeply the community values the arts.” -Canto-Adams

-René is quick to acknowledge the role BCE donors play in making this kind of comprehensive music education possible.
+Canto-Adams is quick to acknowledge the role BCE donors play in making this kind of comprehensive music education possible.
 “BCE’s financial and logistical support has been instrumental, not just in sustaining what we’ve built, but in giving us the freedom to innovate and grow.”
-With new state funding for arts education, René sees an exciting future ahead.
+With new state funding for arts education, he sees an exciting future ahead.
 “We’re expanding into a broader Visual and Performing Arts program, and I can’t wait to see how our already-strong music program continues to evolve.”

-When he’s not teaching, René can often be found performing as a professional woodwind musician with a variety of bands and productions, including the Bay Blue Notes at Warriors games, where he’s been spotted by more than a few surprised students and teachers.
+When he’s not teaching, Canto-Adams can often be found performing as a professional woodwind musician with a variety of bands and productions, including the Bay Blue Notes at Warriors games, where he’s been spotted by more than a few surprised students and teachers.
 And when he’s home?
 He’s likely baking—always on the hunt for a better chocolate chip cookie recipe!

-How You Can Help the Music Program
+How You Can Help Support Music Education in Burlingame Public Schools

 bottom of page